agostini01/SerialGraphPlot/README.rst

 How to use?
 ===========

 1. Install QtCreator <https://www.qt.io/download/> (community!!)
-Start installation and go grab a coffee, it may take a while (15 to 30 min, depending on the Internet)
+Start installation and go grab a coffee, it may take a while (15 to 30 min, depending on the Internet);
-2. open project and configure it
+2. open project and configure it;
-3. run (it should run just fine)
+3. run (it should run just fine);
-4. configure serial communication under gear button
+4. configure serial communication under gear button;
-5. press connect button.
+5. press connect button;
 6. open graph dialog.